 Learning Assistants write weekly teaching reflections to examine how education research plays out in their interactions with students.
 Overall, the ALA program works to align courses with discipline-based education research, supporting and rewarding those faculty who aim for instructional innovation.
 The ALA program provides the infrastructure to make that innovation happen.

 ALAs could support faculty in any format: online, blended, or in-person courses.
-For a list of ways faculty members can utilize Active Learning Assistants in their courses, click here.

 - 1 ALA for every 40-50 students in a large lecture course.